24/7 storm response — on-site within 2 hours for emergencies in Katy and Fort Bend County.

 If a tree landed on your structure, act quickly but carefully:

-See our 24/7 emergency tree service page for the full emergency protocol.
+See our 24/7 emergency tree service page for the full emergency protocol, or use the tree fell on house guide if the tree hit a roof, wall, fence, or vehicle.

 Here's the honest breakdown: